Code Adventures

 Tend your garden and fix your windows

 I recently heard the expression "tending your garden" applied to software.
 Most importantly, taking care of the weeds before they take over.
 It's such a great analogy.
 We've all had to deal with poor codebases.
-Or we started with a great codebase and just made one quick change that we
+Or we started with a great codebase and just

-Oct 6, 2014 1 min read
+06 Oct 2014 1 min read

 Building a custom checkbox with Knockout